Adam-Campbell/dnd-character-creator/README.md

 All features were manually tested, both for the Python backend code and the JavaScript frontend code.
 Bugs were discovered at several points during development, but were quickly dealt with.
 All JavaScript code was ran through JSHint, all Python code was validated with a PEP 8 validator.
 All HTML and CSS was ran through validators.
 All issues identified during this process were dealt with, and then the files we revalidated.
+All pages of the deployed site were run through lighthouse.

 The screenshots are included below.
 ![main_views-screenshot](https://github.com/user-attachments/assets/1bbe70a1-fd6e-4062-8ff4-d4401452d296)